 We stopped working on it after a while, but the servers are still running.
 The automated scripts keep movies up to date.

-Today, in 2017, Movieo is used by about 100,000 people every month.
-Even though we haven’t promoted it in over a year now, the numbers are still slowly but steadily rising.
+Today, Movieo is used by about 100,000 people every month.
+Even though we haven’t promoted it in years, the numbers are still slowly but steadily rising.

 Looking back, the decision to start our own project was definitely worthwhile.
 We learned a lot as we went through all phases of the product lifecycle.
 We received several interesting job opportunities, and most importantly, we had tons of fun in the process.